Blog

 I share my thoughts through occasional writing, covering topics that intersect technology, leadership, and the ever-evolving landscape of software engineering.

+AI dramatically accelerated individual coding and local execution.
+End-to-end delivery barely moved.
 We optimized leaf-node execution but left the tree structure completely manual.
 Business intent (“add fraud detection”) decomposes into tasks across teams, each carrying implicit assumptions that only conflict during integration.
 Performance budgets, data freshness requirements, and retry semantics remain undiscovered until week 8 of 10.
+AI can breeze through well-defined tasks with deterministic verification.
+But getting from business requirement to that well-defined task?
+That’s where projects die.

 The first real test of your infrastructure-as-code understanding: creating the Terraform state backend when it doesn't exist yet.
 My personal reference for handling the bootstrap problem across different scenarios.
 Covers production failure patterns, the bootstrap module approach that survives audits, migrating existing infrastructure, S3-compatible backend quirks, and a complete checklist. ~15 minutes read that might save you days of recovery work.